weizhang-gb/weizhang-gb.github.io/index.md

 excerpt: "About Me..."
 ---

-I am Wei Zhang, currently a R&D engineer at Microsoft Azure.
+I am Wei Zhang, currently a R&D engineer at Microsoft Azure since July 2018 (operating system, distributed system, next generation network, edge computing).

-I received my B.S. degree in Human Resource Management from [Hebei University Of Economics & Business](http://www.heuet.edu.cn/) in 2006 and M.S. degree in Computer Science from [Yan Shan University](http://www.ysu.edu.cn/) in 2008.
-I started my PhD life at [Beihang University](http://www.buaa.edu.cn/) in 2008, advised by [Prof. Mingfa Zhu](http://www.nlsde.buaa.edu.cn/node/160).
-From November 2012 to October 2014, I participated in an international PhD program as a visitor student at the [George Washington University](http://www.gwu.edu/) and joined the PhD program in January 2015, advised by [Prof. Timothy Wood](http://faculty.cs.gwu.edu/~timwood/wiki/doku.php).
-I received PhD degree from Beihang University in June 2015.
-I received my second Phd degree from GWU university at August 2018.
+From Sep 2008 to Dec 2014, I was a Phd student in computer science at Beihang University advised by by [Prof. Mingfa Zhu](http://www.nlsde.buaa.edu.cn/node/160).
+Meanwhile, I was also a visitng student at Institute of Computing Technology Chinese Academy of Sciences (June 2010 to July 2012) and at the George Washington University (Nov 2012 to Oct 14).
+I had my second phd life from Jan 15 to Aug 18 advised by [Prof. Timothy Wood](http://faculty.cs.gwu.edu/~timwood/wiki/doku.php).

+<span style="color:red">**To prospective students: $~$

+I am looking for highly-motivated Ph.D. students who have strong interests in cloud computing, distributed system, operating system, resource disaggregation, network system (NFV, SDN), edge computing, micro services, serverless computing, storage system and machine learning system.
+You are welcome to drop me an email with your materials such as CV and transcripts and mention my name in your application.**</span>

 ## Research Interests: